Best portable induction cooktop | Top 8 reviewed + buying tips

 Most stores specializing in kitchen appliances or home improvement products will have portable induction cooktops on offer.

 If you prefer to buy online, consider buying on established sites like Amazon, Walmart, and others.
 It’s also important to note that all the products I’ve included in this review are available on Amazon.

 What are the best pots to use with induction cooktops?

 There are so many people out there who seem to believe that the portable induction cooktop brands need some special pans.
-This is not entirely true.
-Any pan that attaches to a magnet can be used.
+This isn’t entirely true.
+Any pan that attracts magnets can be used.

 Purchase the best portable induction cooktop for your needs

 I’ve reviewed 8 of the best portable induction cooktops in this article.
 So this should give you a good starting point on which to buy, especially since I’ve given you some other great information!